-Under 45 C.F.R. section 96.132(c), managing entities shall ensure that network providers document their process for coordinating substance abuse treatment services with:
+Under 45 C.F.R. s.96.132I, providers are required to document their process for coordinating substance abuse treatment services with:

-- Health service agencies
+- · Health service agencies;

-- Social service agencies
+- Social service agencies;

-- Correctional and criminal justice agencies
+- Correctional and criminal justice agencies;

-- Educational and vocational rehabilitation services
+- Educational and vocational rehabilitation services; and

 - Employment Services

-The MOU or other agreements between service entities should include, at a minimum:
+The memorandum of understanding (MOU) or other agreements between service entities should include, at a minimum:

-- Description of the admission and eligibility requirements for services; - Specific procedure for receiving and processing referrals for the substance abuse agency, including relevant time frames for delivery of services, location of services and hours of service availability; - Specific requirements that the referral agency abide by confidentiality regulations and restrictions regarding disclosure of information to third parties; - Detailed list of service to be provided, including process for obtaining client's informed consent for services, if applicable; - Commitment that all services will be provided by qualified professionals or paraprofessionals as required by law; - Description of how services will be paid for, if applicable, including a statement that the block grant will be the payor of last resort; - Specific process for reporting client information back to the Department; - Delineation of resolving disputes, including those regarding client rights; - Process for continuation of services, if necessary, after the client leaves substance abuse treatment; - Description of the training regarding substance abuse that is received by staff or referral agency; - Assurance that the referral agency abides by all relevant non-discrimination policies and laws; - Specific date on which the agreement should be reviewed and renewed, if desired by both parties; and - Other terms, conditions and agreements as necessary.
+- Description of the admission and eligibility requirements for services; - Specific procedure for receiving and processing referrals for the substance abuse agency, including relevant time frames for delivery of ancillary services, location of services and hours of service availability; - Specific requirements that the referral agency abide by confidentiality regulations and restrictions regarding disclosure of information to third parties; - Detailed list of service to be provided, including process for obtaining client's informed consent for services, if applicable; - Commitment that all services will be provided by qualified professionals or paraprofessionals as required by law; - Description of how services will be paid for, if applicable, including a statement that the Grant will be the payor of last resort; - Specific process for reporting client information back to the Department; - Delineation of resolving disputes, including those regarding client rights; - Process for continuation of services, if necessary, after the client leaves substance abuse treatment; - Description of the training regarding substance abuse that is received by staff or referral agency; - Assurance that the referral agency abides by all relevant non-discrimination policies and laws; - Specific date on which the agreement should be reviewed and renewed, if desired by both parties; and - Other terms, conditions and agreements as necessary.